Startup Accelerator vs Incubator: Differences and Things to Consider

 • They offer networking opportunities and ways to attract investors, top-class mentorship programs, and supply a startup with lots of practical skills that could have otherwise been obtained in several years.

-Therefore, if you are a startup at a later development phase, already have a promising validated MVP, and are seeking ways for rapid startup growth and getting funding, you can take a shot at getting admitted to a selective accelerator program.
+Therefore, if you are a startup at a later development phase, already have a promising validated MVP, are seeking rapid startup growth and funding, choosing between accelerators and incubators is crucial.
+In this case, it's better to take a shot at getting admitted to a selective accelerator program.
 Note that the competition is high, and the acceptance rate is super low, meaning that most startup applicants won't make it.

 Summing up, a startup can get many gains from joining both an incubator and accelerator, and it doesn't only go down to money.
 The most suitable path depends on where you currently stand and what you're trying to achieve: starting a startup business or quickly growing it.